ostelco/ostelco-core/bq-metrics-extractor/README.md

           docker pull prom/pushgateway
           docker run -d -p 9091:9091 prom/pushgateway

-* Send something from the program to a pushgateway running somewhere [in progress]
+* Send something from the program to a pushgateway running somewhere [Done]
 * Make it testable to send send metrics to pushgatway.
+[In progress (or not, we'll see)]
 * Make the skeleton code read something (anything) from BigQuery, using config that is production-like.
 * Build a docker image.